chansen17/chansen17/README.md

 - 🎓  I'm ...
 A Code Bootcamp Graduate w/ Certs in ~ React Frontend Development & React Native Mobile Development
 - 🌊  I’m ...
 Currently learning JAMStack.
 NextJS 🤘
 - ⌨️  My 2021 Goals ...
 Contribute to open source regulary.
 I wan't to make it to the contributors section.
 - ⚡️  Fun fact 1: I'm very much into self empowerment and the path of a life long learner.
-I like to be in and read about nature, geography, geology, astronomy, UFO's 🛸, UFO pilots 👾, and Neil deGrasse Tyson. 🤓 So much to learn, not enough ⧖
+I like to be in or read about nature, geography, geology, astronomy, UFO's 🛸, UFO pilots 👾, and Neil deGrasse Tyson. 🤓 So much to learn, not enough ⧖
 ---